-Table 1: List of languages in consideration.
+Table 1: List of languages in consideration

 Wa ( Parauk ) language use Latin script officially.
 It is to be considered in the Latin script panel.

 We will consider for others ethnic languages which do not have separate scripts in the extension.